-Joya: AiR is a not for profit arts residency developed by artists for artists of every conceivable discipline.
+Joya: AiR is a not for profit arts residency in Spain developed by artists for artists of every conceivable discipline.

 Consider Joya: AiR not only a unique, stimulating and contemplative environment for international artists and writers, but as a meeting point for divergent and creative thinking.
 This is a multi-disciplinary residency, self determined, critical and profoundly engaging.